mominqimiang/device_xiaomi_rembrandt_twrp/README.md

 =========================================

-The Redmi K60E (codenamed _"rembrandt"_) is a high-end, mid-range smartphone from Xiaomi.
+The Redmi K60E (codenamed _"rembrandt"_) is a smartphone from Xiaomi.

 It was released in December 2022.